vindarel/abelujo/README.md

 Installation
 ------------

-Create a directory for the project:

-    mkdir abelujo
-    cd abelujo

 Get the sources:

     git clone https://gitlab.com/vindarel/abelujo.git

+it creates the directory "abelujo":

+   cd abelujo

 Create  and activate  a virtual  environment (so  than we  can install python  libraries locally,  not globally  to your  system).
 Do  as you